Jill Adams: Early life

 Jill was one of four children.
 When she was six years old, Jill moved to Wales where she continued her education, after which she worked for four years on a farm.
 Her ambition was to become an artist, and she moved to London to pursue that career, taking work as a sales assistant, secretary, and window dresser.
 After working as a window dresser, by 1944 Adams was an assistant artist at Mr & Mrs Jones, a department store, where she was required to attend fashion shows and sketch the clothes.
 One day a model failed to arrive, and Adams, found to be the perfect size, stepped in, thus beginning her modelling career, which included a flag-hoisting recruitment poster for the Women's Royal Naval Service.
 During her modelling days she was 'discovered' and began an acting career that spanned two decades.

-Her most notable films were comedies, at which she excelled, such as Doctor at Sea (1955), Brothers in Law (1957) and The Green Man (1956), in which she starred with Alastair Sim and George Cole.
-She also did some stage and radio work.